All About Bandage or Therapeutic Contact Lens »

 - these are also used as ptosis prop

-- also used for promotion of epithelial healing in the presence of a severe dry eye
+- also used for the promotion of epithelial healing in the presence of a severe dry eye

 - they are rarely indicated for pain relief in neurotrophic keratitis and persistent epithelial defects.